Paul Goldschmidt Preview, Player Props: Cardinals vs. Pirates

-Paul Goldschmidt -- 0-for-4 with an RBI in his most recent game -- will be in action for the St. Louis Cardinals versus the Pittsburgh Pirates, with Thomas Hatch on the hill, on September 2 at 7:15 PM ET.
+Paul Goldschmidt -- 1-for-5 in his most recent game -- will be in action for the St. Louis Cardinals versus the Pittsburgh Pirates, with Johan Oviedo on the hill, on September 3 at 2:15 PM ET.

-He had a hitless showing in his last game (0-for-4 with an RBI) against the Pirates.
+In his most recent game he had a one-hit performance (1-for-5) against the Pirates.

 Paul Goldschmidt Game Info & Props vs. the Pirates